samsquire/ideas4/README.md

 # 13. Window walk optimisation

-Imagine you want to find a job that is near your home transport wise, near a supermarket, doctors and that pays the most and has the cheapest house to buy or rent.
+Imagine you want to find a job that is near your home transport wise, near a supermarket, near a doctors and that pays the most and has the cheapest house to buy or rent.

 You could open a browser for each of these queries but it's difficult to optimise these multiple queries manually.